Curriculum & Assessment

 Assessment judgements

-Throughout their time at the Junior School, children will be assessed using the following terminology:
+Throughout their time here, children in Years 3-5 will be assessed using the following terminology:

 WT: This means that the child is working towards age-related expectations for their year group.